SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/03-REST-and-RESTful-Services.md

 - Code on demand - this one is optional
 - Uniform interface

-You can read more about REST Architectural Constraints [here](https://www.ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf?fbclid=IwAR0vzDHFwDYLG_uarrsMbxwhgvnmgE6s-7jk37y0agkxxgqvXM7y-wCiZXQ).
+You can read more about the REST Architectural Constraints [here](https://www.ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf?fbclid=IwAR0vzDHFwDYLG_uarrsMbxwhgvnmgE6s-7jk37y0agkxxgqvXM7y-wCiZXQ).

 [/slide]